onell86/Disable-REST-API/readme.txt

 Contributors: dmchale
 Tags: admin, api, json, REST, rest-api, disable Requires at least: 4.0
-Tested up to: 4.0
+Tested up to: 4.2.1
-Stable tag: 1.0
+Stable tag: 1.1
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Uses the built-in filters of the JSON REST API to disable its functionality.

 == Description ==

+** Now supporting the 2.0 beta API **

 The JSON REST API is currently in development via the [JSON REST API](https://wordpress.org/plugins/json-rest-api/) plugin by Ryan McCue.
 Soon, this functionality will become a part of WordPress Core.
 While this is very exciting news